Health Care for Students

-Referrals to physicians or other community health care providers are arranged when necessary or at the request of the student.
-Physicians are available to students in the Health Center on Thursday mornings and in their local office, Forest Family Physicians, during regular office hours.
+Physicians are available to students in the Health Center for one hour per week and in their local office, Forest Family Physicians, during regular office hours.

 Routine visits to the Student Health Center are provided without charge.
-Charges for medications, lab tests, and special examinations (e.g., women’s health exams) can be billed to the student’s tuition account or paid for by the student.
+Charges for medications, lab tests, and special examinations (e.g., women’s health exams, sports physicals) can be billed to the student’s tuition account.

-Kroger Pharmacy (434.384.3666) delivers prescriptions to campus.
-This local pharmacy provides prescription billing and files with insurance companies when required information is provided.
+Kroger Pharmacy (434.384.3666) and Hill City Pharmacy (434.845.2222) deliver prescriptions to campus.
+These local pharmacies provide prescription billing and file with insurance companies when required information is provided.
 Other pharmacies are also available to students, but they do not provide on-campus delivery.